rht-labs/rht-labs.github.io/_docs/labs-principles.md

 What are our Principles?
 ===========

-At the core of how we deliver value are six principles we strive to embody.
+At the core of how we deliver value are eight principles we strive to embody.
 -  [Be Open](#be-open)
 -  [Customer Needs First](#customer-needs)
 -  [Embrace Complexity](#embrace-complexity)